-Head custodian has total of 450 minutes of assigned work; 225 scheduled and 225 miscellaneous.
-Any additional duties will require time taken from miscellaneous.
-Night lead custodian is to do 4 hours cleaning, 4 hours Supervisory.
+The head custodian has a total of 450 minutes of assigned work; 225 scheduled and 225 miscellaneous.
+Any additional duties will require time taken from miscellaneous or approved overtime.
+The Night lead custodian is to do four (4) hours cleaning, and four (4) hours Supervisory duties.
+In the event of custodial absences, the night lead will assume those duties in place of the four (4) hours for the supervisor role.